chenhan1218/resume/resume.md

 ### Skills

-*   8 years in software development.
+*   - 9 years in software development.
 Experienced in large-scale open source, collaboration with cross-border colleagues and partners.
-*   Proficient in System diagnosis and debugging with various open-source tools, especially on Ubuntu/Debian software stack.
+*   - Proficient in System diagnosis and debugging with various open-source tools, especially on Ubuntu/Debian software stack.
+*   - Learner and practitioners for open-source, artificial intelligence and data engineering.

 ### Publication